Protect Your Personal Information

 - Look for privacy statements on websites, sales materials, and forms you fill out.
 If a website claims to follow a set of established voluntary standards, read the standards.
 Don't assume they provide the level of privacy you want.

-- Ask what information will be collected and how it may be used.
+- Ask how your personal information will be stored and used.

 - Only provide the purchase date, model/serial numbers, and your contact information of warranty registration forms.

 - Discuss privacy with others in your home.
-Everyone, even children, should understand what information is not appropriate to share on the phone, while using a computer, and in other situations.
+Everyone, even children, should understand what information is not appropriate to share on the phone, while using a computer, tablet, smart phone and in other situations.

 Check with your state or local consumer agency to find out whether any state laws that help protect your privacy.
 Some companies and industry groups have also adopted voluntary policies that address privacy concerns.